energywebfoundation/ocn-node/README.md

 The client can be run in "dev" or "prod" mode.
 By default, prod mode is in effect, which will check to see if the provided public client URL is reachable over HTTPS and is accessible to the outside world.
 When running in dev mode (by setting `ocn.client.dev = true`), the client will allow insecure HTTP connections made over localhost.

+#### 1.6 Enabling message signing

+A feature of the Open Charging Network is it's security.
+To ensure that requests sent over the OCN are delivered to their recipient as intended, messages are signed by the sender.
+In some particular cases, an OCN Node may need to rewrite entries in the sender's original requests (such as when providing response URLs in commands requests).
+The message signing functionality allows for this, as a signature of a modified request must also reference any values that have been changed.
+For more details on how to sign and verify messages, check out the [OCN Notary](https://bitbucket.org/shareandcharge/ocn-notary).

+During the alpha phase, message signing will not be enabled by default. **Once the OCN is in production, message signing will be enabled by default.** To toggle this feature on/off, set `ocn.node.signatures` to true (on) or false (off).

+Be aware that even if an OCN Node does not require message signing, a recipient may still reject the request if it's missing an `OCN-Signature` header.
+Additionally, the OCN Node will verify signatures if they are present in a request's header, regardless of this setting.

 ### 2. Running the Node